Saek people: Religion

-Most of the Saek in Laos adhere to their traditional beliefs, which include ancestor worship, with a small number adhering to Theravada Buddhism.
+Most of the Saek in Laos adhere to their animist traditional beliefs, which include ancestor worship, with a small number adhering to Theravada Buddhism.

 Offerings are often made to spirits to prevent illness.
 Spirits often represent the forces of nature, and each Saek village typically has a guardian spirit.
+In the villages there are shamans called moiyau, who prepare medicinal remedies and organise religious ceremonies.
+The population worships or fears various spirits, including those that protect the house and the village, as well as those of the river, the forest and the sky.